 There are many different aspects of organizations that can change through the delivery of organizational change programs.
-For our purposes, these can initially be considered as either people related changes, or non-people related changes.
+For our purposes, we’ll split these as either people related changes, or non-people related changes.

-People related changes typically include things like culture and behavior change programs that are designed to introduce new ways of working at an organizational level.
+People related changes typically include things like culture and behavior change programs.
+These programmes typically introduce new ways of working at an organizational level.
 People related changes also need to take into consideration the individual psychological changes that all individuals need to manage themselves through as organizations develop.

 Non people-related changes can be thought of as changes to the artifacts, concepts and process of an organization.
 Changes of this type can include things like the introduction of new policies, changes to processes, modifications to strategy, alterations to systems and changes to structures

 While it’s good to think of and conceptualize people and non-people related changes as different things, the reality is that in the messy world of organizations, they all end up becoming interrelated.
 They originate from different intentions, but ultimately are connected due to the systemic nature of organizations.

 Frameworks of organizational change (Such as the McKinsey 7S and the Burke-Litwin) help us understand the different factors that are affected when we introduce changes into an organization.
 Models of organizational change (such as Kurt Lewin’s and John Kotter’s) give us guidance on the best ways to actually lead change.

 There are many different models out there, but our view is that most of them basically say the same thing.
 In essence they all try to overcome three core challenges associated with change:

 - When people aren’t ready to change, they will not change.

 - If people can’t practice the changes that are being introduced, the changes will fail.